ekang0/js-p1-project-build/README.md

 * Allows the user to process the order

+## How to start/run
+1. Download
+2. Run by opening index.html in the browser
+3. Have fun or follow the how to use below

 ## How to use
 1. Start by clicking "Products" in the nav bar
 2. Products will display